 In Mathematics, the inverse function of exponentiation is known as logarithmic functions or log functions.
-In this article, we will discuss the value of log 1 to 10 in terms of both common and natural logarithmic functions is explained in detail.
+In this article, we will discuss the value of log from 1 to 10 in terms of both common and natural logarithmic functions is explained in detail.

 Logarithmic Function and its Types

 The logarithm is defined as a quantity that represents the power in which the base (fixed number) is raised to produce a given number.
 The general representation of the logarithmic function is

 In general, the two different types of logarithmic functions are

 In common logarithmic function, the base of the logarithmic function is 10.
 Log10 or log represents this function.

 In natural logarithmic function, the base of the logarithmic function is e.
 Loge or ln represents this function.

 Value of Log 1 to 10 for Log Base 10

 The value of log 1 to 10 ( common logarithm- log10 x) is listed here